 Wait for a cloudy afternoon around 2 to 3 weeks before the last frost of spring to transplant seedlings outdoors.
 Depending on how large you want each head to be, plant seedlings 30 to 60 cm apart in rows.
 The closer they are together, the smaller the cabbages.

-You can directly sow seeds (or transplant seedlings) outdoors mid to late summer for an autumn harvest or if your garden is particularly hot and dry.
+You can grow cabbage by directly sow seeds (or transplant seedlings) outdoors mid to late summer for an autumn harvest or if your garden is particularly hot and dry.

 How to nurture cabbages

 As seedlings grow to about 13 cm in height, thin them to leave ample room between them.
 You can transplant the thinned seedlings elsewhere.

 As cabbage needs plenty of nutrients to keep growing, it’s worth mulching regularly.
 A thick layer of mulch will help to retain moisture and regulate soil temperature.

 Around 2 weeks after transplanting, fertilise with a balanced fertiliser.
 Wait another week and then add a nitrogen-rich fertilizer.
 Your cabbage needs nitrogen in the early stages to help with growth.

 Cabbage requires regular, even watering.
 Uneven watering can result in stunted or cracked heads.
 As plants reach maturity, cut back on watering to avoid splitting heads.

 Most green cabbage varieties take around 70 days to mature.
 You can start to harvest when heads are firm and of a decent size.

 With a sharp knife, cut each cabbage head at its base.
 Remove any yellow leaves.
 However, you’ll want to retain any green leaves as they protect the head when in storage.